Studio Information and Policies

 - There are no refunds or discounts unless I am unavailable to teach the promised number of lessons, even if all make-up credits are not used.

-- I will provide music, books, and most other materials (such as flashcards, technique or theory sheets, etc.).
+- I will provide required music, books, and most other materials (such as flashcards, technique or theory sheets, etc.).
 These materials are an included benefit of your tuition.
+While some materials may be provided as a loan, most will be yours to keep.

 - I provide a BetterPracticeapp account for each student.